-How Bon Jovi Built Toward Huge Success With ‘7800 Degrees Fahrenheit’
+How Bon Jovi Built Toward Success With ‘7800 Degrees Fahrenheit’

-Bon Jovi’s sophomore album – allegedly titled based on the melting point of rock – arrived on March 27, 1985 under immense pressure to perform.
+Bon Jovi’s sophomore album – reportedly titled based on the melting point of rock – arrived on March 27, 1985, under immense pressure to perform.
 The band's eponymous debut, after all, had surprisingly peaked at No. 43 the year before, thanks largely to the fluky success of “Runaway.”

-The irony, of course, was that their first single dated from a time before the band had even properly assembled around lead singer Jon Bon Jovi.
+The irony was that their first single dated from a time before the band had even properly assembled around lead singer Jon Bon Jovi.
 And so, 7800 Degrees Fahrenheit was actually the first album recorded almost entirely with lead guitarist Richie Sambora, keyboardist David Bryan, bassist Alec John Such and drummer Tico Torres.

 Trouble loomed early in the sessions, held over roughly six weeks at the start of 1985 at Philadelphia’s Warehouse Studios with producer Lance Quinn.
 Bon Jovi didn’t come away too impressed with Quinn – whose resume, in fairness, isn't exactly packed with hit albums – and have since virtually disowned 7800 Degrees Fahrenheit.
 Few of its 10 songs are ever played in concert, despite their popularity with fans.

 In fact, both “Only Lonely” and “In and Out of Love” cracked the Mainstream Rock Chart's Top 40, while “Tokyo Road” became a fan favorite in (where else?)
 Japan.
 Two more, “The Hardest Part is the Night” and ballad “Silent Night,” also gave Mercury Records something to promote well into 1986.

 Watch Bon Jovi's 'In and Out of Love' Video